Smoked Cured Bacon on a Stick Recipe

 During the curing time, you should notice some liquid forming.
 Halfway through the curing period, pick the bag up and rock it back and forth to redistribute the cure.
 Place it back in the refrigerator meaty side down, and continue to cure.

 As for the curing time, spareribs vary in thickness, so use the higher times for thicker spareribs.
-Or you can use the higher times for a more bacon flavor.
+Or you can use the higher times for a more bacon flavour.
 But the longer you cure the saltier it will be.
 I suggest starting with the lower times, and after you make your first batch you can adjust from there.
 The spareribs I had were pretty thin, so 7 hours was about right.

 When the curing time is over, remove from bag and thoroughly rinse off the cure, and pat dry with paper towels.